- Elicit symptoms and understanding from the patient

 * Schillinger interview

-System-level interventions can make health education more robust and effective.
-For example, technology can help patients visualize concepts and can reinforce teachings to promote patient understanding and retention.
-This technology might also be used in between in-person visits, particularly with patients who are computer literate and can access applications from home.
+Dr. Schillinger also suggests that there are system-level interventions that can make health education a more robust, effective process.
+Examples include using technology to reinforce teachings to promote patient understanding and retention.
+Such technology might also be useful in between in-person visits, particularly with patients who are computer literate and can access applications from home.